-Use the Library Search tool to search the Library's collection of legal textbooks (online and in print) to find resource available to Conestoga students.
+Use the Library Search tool to search the Library's collection of legal textbooks (online and in print) to find resources available to Conestoga students.
 Textbooks will summarize relevant legislation and cases and may also provide legal analysis and policy discussion.

 Legal encyclopedias help you understand the state of law on a topic by summarizing relevant laws and cases.
 They don't provide legal analysis.

 The Conestoga Library provides access to two comprehensive legal encyclopedias:

 Search for journal articles to find more specific details and discussion of a topic, particularly if you find that textbooks and legal encyclopedias don't have enough information for your needs.
 Journal articles may have been written on important cases or legislation changes.